Key lines from Trump’s first post-election news conference

 This story has been updated with additional information.

-CNN’s Aaron Pellish, Michael Williams, Antoinette Radford and Elise Hammond contributed to this report.
+CNN’s Aaron Pellish, Michael Williams, Antoinette Radford, Elise Hammond and Kaitlan Collins contributed to this report.

 The-CNN-Wire